Skip to content

 Asaf Ben David: Ph.D.
 Student at the zoology school of Tel-Aviv university.
 A member of the Wild track research group.
 The author of the Israeli track and sings field guide and the founder of Makommifgash.org, the leading community of wildlife trackers in Israel. websitehttps://makommifgash.org

-Kersey Lawrence and Lee Gutteridge: Are both Senior Trackers and Evaluators with CyberTracker Conservation.
-Kersey is also the Director of Education and Research for Original Wisdom and Lee is the Owner and Principal Trainer for Nature Guide Training.
-They run guide training, tracking, education and research programs across the world.
+Kersey Lawrence: Senior Trackers and Evaluator with CyberTracker Conservation.
+Kersey is also the Director of Education and Research for Original Wisdom.
+Together with her partner Lee Gutteridge Kersey runs guide training, tracking, education and research programs across the world.
 Kersey holds a doctorate from the University of Connecticut in the ecology of tracking and the culture of trackers.
 She combines quantitative and qualitative methods, incorporating local knowledge and skill into modern science to advance our wholistic understanding of the natural world.
-Lee is one of the most highly qualified guides, and guide trainers, in Africa, and is the author of ten natural history and tracking books.
-Graduates of his training school have gone on to work at or establish some of the most prestigious lodges in Africa.
 Kersey and Lee’s work takes them all over the world, with the majority of their focus on the African savannas and the forests of North America.
-There, they teach tracking experientially, and ensure that trackers meet the internationally recognized gold-standard set by CyberTracker.
+There, they teach tracking experientially, and ensure that trackers meet the internationally recognised gold-standard set by CyberTracker.
 Together, they facilitate TrackerMentoring.com, an international online education company and published The Tracker Mentoring Manual.
 Through their passion for tracking, Kersey and Lee strive to inspire others to appreciate and protect the diverse beauty of our planet.

 Bob Cowley